samuel-bohman/my-personal-website/README.md

-# myblog
+# My Personal Website
-My academic blog
+This is a repository for the source files of my personal website: https://samuel.netlify.com/